 It’s been almost four years since the release of Halo 5: Guardians, which is a long absence from Master Chief and company, especially when The Reclaimer Trilogy remains unsolved after a truly epic cliffhanger.
 Cortana has gone rogue, taking control of UNSC systems across the galaxy.
 Oh, and she’s found another Halo ring, meaning she could bring the entire universe down with her if Chief, Arbiter and friends don’t stop her before it’s too late.

-According to 343 Industries, Halo Infinite will continue this story, despite not being a numbered entry in the franchise.
+Halo Infinite will continue this story, despite not being a numbered entry in the franchise.
 It’s heading in a new direction, aiming to depict wider environments and more ambitious mechanics all made possible by Slipstream Engine.
 Chances are you’ll be teaming up with friends, taking on missions and finally concluding a narrative we’ve been waiting years to see come to fruition.
 It’s time to finish the fight.

 Related: Everything we know about PS5